thekalinga/books-raw/repo/india/interesting-people/balagopal/balagopal-maoist-movement-in-andhra-pradesh/01-article.md

 purported enemy classes.
 This may be taken as one of the invariant laws of the sociology of armed insurgencies.
-The very fact that this is true of the Naxalites, the most politically sensitive of all insurgents, is proof enough.
+The very fact that this is true of the _Naxalites_ --- the most politically sensitive of all insurgents --- is proof enough.
 And this is true even without the impatience that comes with being armed, which results in more violence